 This might seem like a basic Maui travel tip.
 But seriously— don’t miss out on snorkeling!
 It’s one of the best (and easiest) things to do on Maui.

 You can snorkel off the beach at places like Honolua Bay, Maluaka Beach, and Olowalu.
 Just be sure to assess conditions and your skill level and always snorkel with a buddy.
+Check out the Maui Snorkel Report for today’s conditions, recommendations, and ratings for different snorkel spots around Maui.

 You can also take a snorkeling boat trip, which can be a lot of fun— and great for newer snorkelers or solo travelers.
 Redline Rafting is a great option.
 Redline takes small group tours to Molokini Crater, and they’re one of the first boats to the crater in the morning.
 This allows you to explore Molokini’s underwater world before it gets overcrowded.